-- ➤ Copy to clipboard Click to copy the encryption key, then you can paste it in another location of your choice. - Confirm Click to exit this pop-up window and proceed to the next step. - 14.
-The following screen is displayed when the new VMware VM backup set is created successfully.

-15. Click the Backup now button if you wish to run a backup for this backup set now.
+- ➤ Copy to clipboard Click to copy the encryption key, then you can paste it in another location of your choice. - > Confirm Click to exit this pop-up window and proceed to the next step. - 14.
+Backup set created.
+Click Backup now if you wish to run a backup for this backup set.
+Otherwise, click the Close button.

-16. Based on Best Practices and Recommendations, it is highly recommended to set the temporary directory to another location other than Drive C: (e.g. Drive E:).
+15. Based on Best Practices and Recommendations, it is highly recommended to set the temporary directory to another location other than Drive C: (e.g. Drive E:).
 To do this, go to Backup Sets > Others > Temporary Directory and click the Change button to browse for another location.